 Horseback Riding in Glacier National Park

 For another way to see the Crown of the Continent, visitors can take a horseback ride in Glacier National Park from Lake McDonald and Apgar.
-Find rides from 1 hour to all day.
-All day horse back rides to Sperry Chalet also available.
+Rides range from one hour to all day.
+All-day horseback rides to Sperry Chalet are also available.

 Going-to-the-Sun Road Scenic Drive

-The scenic byway travels 50 miles (80 km) from west entrance close to Apgar area west across Glacier National Park to the St Mary entrance.
+The scenic byway travels 50 miles (80 km) from the west entrance near the Apgar area across Glacier National Park to the St Mary entrance.
 The highest portion of the road closes for snow and usually opens in late June or early July and stays open until mid-October.

 Construction was completed in 1932, providing better access into the wilderness that had previously been limited to the edges of the park.
 It was later named a National Historic Civil Engineering Landmark.

-To drive the entire length of Going-to-the-Sun Road takes at least 2 hours without stopping, usually more due to summer construction delays along the way.
-Road restrictions—Vehicles and vehicles combinations (RVs and travel trailers) must be under 21-feet (6.4m) in length.
+Driving the entire length of Going-to-the-Sun Road takes at least 2 hours without stopping, usually more due to summer construction delays along the way.
+Road restrictions: Vehicles and vehicle combinations (RVs and travel trailers) must be under 21 feet (6.4m) in length.

 To enter Glacier National Park from the West Side, a 3-day vehicle permit is required.
-This permit is in addition for the park’s 7 day entrance fee.
+This permit is in addition to the park’s 7-day entrance fee.
 It must be secured in advance via Recreation.gov.
+Each costs $2 per permit.

 Permits are required from 6 a.m. to 3 p.m. during the busy summer season.
-For the west side of the park, permits will be required from May 26, 2023 until September 10, 2023.
-To enter the east side of the park, permits are required from St. Mary at Rising Sun checkpoint starting in July 1, 2023 to September 10, 2023.
+For the west side of the park, permits will be required from May 24, 2024 until September 8, 2024.

 Note: It is a different one day vehicle pass for each entrance.